 The perception of most people who have Convergence Insufficiency and those who are close to them is that perceived behavioral and/or emotional problems are not understood to have a physical cause (a treatable vision problem!).
 Instead, the perceived behavioral and/or emotional problems of the person with undiagnosed Convergence Insufficiency are often blamed on character traits or other neurobiological or behavioral diagnoses, such as ADD, ADHD, dyslexia or even mislabelled as “on the spectrum.”
 Convergence Insufficiency is often mistaken by individuals, teachers, friends, and family as “laziness,” “spaciness,” “day dreaming,” “clumsiness,” “indecisiveness,” “disorganized,” “poor time management,” “high maintenance,” “high anxiety,” or, as mentioned before, ADD-ADHD, dyslexic or mildly autistic.

-In summary, Convergence Insufficiency usually goes undetected, undiagnosed, and untreated until or unless the person receives a comprehensive eye examination with a vision specialist, such as a behavioral/developmental or pediatric optometrist.
+In summary, Convergence Insufficiency usually goes undetected, undiagnosed, and untreated until or unless the person receives a comprehensive eye examination with a vision specialist, such as a behavioral/developmental or pediatric optometrist in Exton.